£2 single fares

 Most bus companies offer tickets that allow unlimited travel on their services (sometimes within a restricted area) for a whole day, week or month.
 For more details of these tickets, please contact the bus companies or check on their websites.

-NEW!
-Within the City of York area, you can now buy an All-operator ticket for £5 (reduced to £4.50 until end of August), which is valid on all buses in the city except tour buses and raceday specials.
-The boundary points for this are: FERA (A64), Gate Helmsley, Kexby Bridge, Elvington (X36, 195), Wheldrake (35/18A), Deighton, Naburn Lock, Acaster Malbis, Buckles Inn (A64), Askham Richard, Rufforth, Hessay, Skelton, Reliance Garage (B1363).
+Within the City of York area, you can now buy an All York ticket for £4.90, which is valid on all buses in the city except tour buses and raceday specials.
+The boundary points for this are: FERA (A64), Gate Helmsley, Kexby Bridge, Elvington (X36, 195), Wheldrake (18), Deighton, Naburn Lock, Acaster Malbis, Buckles Inn (A64), Askham Richard, Rufforth, Hessay, Skelton, Reliance Garage (B1363).

 National Bus Pass

-If you are over 60 and have a national bus pass, you can use this on all services featured on this website (except the National Express coach services between York and Thirsk, and some of the tour services on the "Special services" page), including Moorsbus, Dalesbus, York Race shuttles.
-These passes are valid from 9.30am until 11.00pm on weekdays, and all day on weekends and bank holidays.
+If you are over retirement age or disabled and have a national bus pass (ENCTS), you can use this on all services featured on this website, except Park & Ride*, most summer-only Dalesbus routes, and shuttle buses for special events.
+These passes are valid from 9.30am** until 11.00pm on weekdays, and all day on weekends and bank holidays, including Moorsbus services.

 Passes issued to blind passengers by City of York can be used at any time for journeys starting within City of York.